freshleafmedia/satis-build-worker/README.md

 ### Adding to the queue

-- Each job in the queue file must contain only the URL to the repo to build, eg `git@github.com:vendor/package.git` or `git@bitbucket.org:vendor/package.git`.
+- Each file in the queue must contain only the URL of the package to be built, eg `git@github.com:vendor/package.git` or `git@bitbucket.org:vendor/package.git`.
-- The filename can be set to anything you like, it isn't read.
+- The filename can be set to anything you like, it isn't used.
 - The jobs are processed in the order they are added